GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/image-connection-timeout.md

 ### Failure Reason

 The connection from Node to Google APIs is timing out.
 It is probable that a firewall rule is blocking this IP range.
 Expand results to see the blocked IP range.
 Example log entry that would help identify involved objects:

-{LOG_ENTRY}
+{log_entry}

 ### Failure Remediation